sai0946/habit_tracker_backend/README.md

 3. **Configure environment variables**

-   Create a `.env` file in the project root:
+   Create a `.env` file in the project root or use the .env file which i have sent for database credentials, use that crediantials :

    ```env
    NODE_ENV=production